 - For events which do not drive out of region visitation (for example, a community farmers market, annual Santa parade).
 This is because these sorts of events do not provide significant flow-on benefits to tourism operators in regions, such as those in the accommodation and hospitality businesses.

 - For destination marketing, as the Regional Tourism Organisation funding through the Strategic Tourism Assets Protection Programme covers this activity.
 However, marketing for specific events is permitted.

 - As a substitute for existing committed funding (from Local Government or Trust Funds that significantly contribute to regional events).
 However, it can be used to provide additional scale to an existing event.

 - To competitively bid with other regions for the same event.

 Reporting on the outcomes of the investments

 At this stage, we do not know which events will be funded, when, where, or how this will change visitation between regions.
-Panels can phase their budgets in the Regional Investment Plan and agree amendments with MBIE.
-This will enable Lead Entities and Panels to adapt quickly to the changing environment, for example moving through COVID-19 alert levels.
+IMA groupings have phased their budgets in their regional investment plans and can propose any amendments to MBIE.
+This enables them to adapt quickly to the changing environment, for example moving through COVID-19 alert levels.